Commonjava/indy/user/index.md

 ### Features and Add-Ons

-AProx provides various add-ons that supplement the core functionality.
+Indy provides various add-ons that supplement the core functionality.
 For the full list, with links to documentation on each, take a look here:

 * [Feature Documentation](addons/index.html)